 - Coastal trees provide dappled shade in some areas.

-- A few camp sites offer views across the ocean towards Fraser Island.
+- A few camp sites offer views across the ocean towards K'gari (Fraser Island).

 - Other inland sites provide shelter from the sun and prevailing ocean winds.

 - The beach is a short walk away.

 Location: Behind the foredunes, off Inskip Point Road.
 This is the fourth camping area from the entrance of the recreation area.